48productions/Simply-Love-SM5/README.md

 #### Language Support

-Simply Love has support for:
+Simply Potato has support for:

   * English
-  * Español
+  * ~~Español~~
-  * Français
+  * ~~Français~~
-  * Português Brasileiro
+  * ~~Português Brasileiro~~
-  * 日本語
+  * ~~日本語~~
-  * Deutsch
+  * ~~Deutsch~~

+If, for some reason, you want to help translate Simply Potato's additional menu options, leave a comment in [this issue](https://github.com/48productions/Simply-Potato-SM5/issues/3) or submit a pull request.

-The current language can be changed in Simply Love under *System Options*.
+The current language can be changed in Simply Potato under *System Options*.
 You may need to restart StepMania immediately after changing the language for all in-game text to be properly translated.

 ---